PhD Students

 Amartya Tashi Mitra, MRes

 Amartya investigated lens shape evolution across ontogeny and phylogeny in anuran amphibians as part of his University College London MRes course.
 He earned his MRes in 2020.
 He was co-supervised by Dr Kate Thomas and Dr David Gower from the NHM.
+His research was published in Proceedings B!
+Amartya is currently a Ph.D. student at University of Cincinnati.
 Research Gate |

 Andrea L. Varela-Jaramillo, MRes

 Andrea completed her MRes in Biodiversity, Evolution and Conservation Biology at University College London in 2017.
 She worked on a project entitled 'Sequence capture of ultraconserved elements can detect cryptic diversity among South American hylid frogs' which was an extension of her undergraduate work from Ecuador.
-Currently, she is an associate investigator at Museo de Zoologia, Pontificia Universidad Católica del Ecuador in Quito.
-Andrea's laboratory work with UCEs also contributed to a study on microhylid anurans that has been accepted for publication in Molecular Phylogenetics and Evolution. |
+Andrea's laboratory work with UCEs also contributed to a study on microhylid anurans which was published in Molecular Phylogenetics and Evolution.
+Andrea is currently a Ph.D. student at University of Leipzig. |

 Tom Weeks, MSc

 Tom completed his MSc at University College London in 2018.
-He was co-supervised by Dr Natalie Cooper from the NHM with a project entitled 'Mismatches in East African amphibian type-localities and current distributions' |
+He was co-supervised by Dr Natalie Cooper from the NHM with a project entitled 'Mismatches in East African amphibian type-localities and current distributions'.
+Tom is currently a Ph.D. student at Imperial College London. |

 Interested in joining our lab?